amanzi/amanzi/doc/input_spec/AmanziInputSpec.rst

 * `"Box`" and "Plane" must be bounded by coordinate-aligned lines and planes.

 * The "Labeled Set" region is defined by a label that was given to sets generated in a preprocessing step and stored in a mesh-dependent data file.
-For example, an "exodus::mesh" type mesh file can be processed to tag cells, faces and/or nodes with specific labels, using a variety of external tools.
+For example, a mesh file in the Exodus II format can be processed to tag cells, faces and/or nodes with specific labels, using a variety of external tools.
 Regions based on such sets are assigned a user-defined label for Amanzi, which may or may not correspond to the original label in the exodus file.
-Note that the file used to express this labeled set may be in any Amanzi-supported mesh framework (the mesh framework is specified in the parameters for this option).
+  Note that the file used to express this labeled set may be in any Amanzi-supported mesh format (the mesh format is specified in the parameters for this option).
 The `"entity`" parameter may be necessary to specify a unique set.
 For example, an exodus file requires `"Cell`", `"Face`" or `"Node`" as well as a label (which is an integer).

-When the mesh framework for the region is different from the current mesh framework (defined in `"Mesh`" above), the intersection of the specified region and the computational domain defines the region.
-This latter option is not yet supported, but will likely be implemented as a special (piecewise-constant) case of a generalized interpolation operator.
+* When the mesh file/format for the region is different from that used for specifying the `"Mesh`" above, the region is defined by the intersection of the input region and the computational domain.
+This latter option is `not yet supported`, but will likely be implemented as a special (piecewise-constant) case of a generalized interpolation operator.

 * Surface files contain labeled triangulated face sets.
 The user is responsible for ensuring that the intersections with other surfaces in the problem, including the boundaries, are `"exact`" (*i.e.* that surface intersections are `"watertight`" where applicable), and that the surfaces are contained within the computational domain.
 If nodes in the surface fall outside the domain, the elements they define are ignored.

 * Eventually, Amanzi will support a "geometric modeling" syntax such that complex regions can be assembled by composition with logical operators.
 The next step toward this capability will likely be to allow the definition of a single region as a concatentation of a number of basic shapes.
 A more general capability might include the name of an instruction file (and a label to identify a particular region in the file) to interface to a scripted modeler.

 Example: